Asynchronous Gibbs Sampling: Examples

-Approximate Asynchronous Gibbs can enable this computation to be performed fully in parallel by an arbitrarily large cluster, while eliminating many of these difficulties -- reducing synchronization costs and improving fault tolerance in particular.
+Approximate asynchronous Gibbs can enable this computation to be performed fully in parallel by an arbitrarily large cluster, while reducing synchronization costs and improving fault tolerance.

-To avoid \textit{reduce} operations over the full data, we maintain a \emph{cache} of $\bar{\v{\beta}}$, $\m{S}$, $\v{g}$, $l$.
-To illustrate this, consider a new update of a single $\v{\beta}_i$.
-When it is generated or received, the cache is updated by subtracting the portion of the sum corresponding to the old $\v{\beta}_i$ and adding the portion corresponding to the new value.
+To avoid calculations over the full data, we maintain a \emph{cache} of $\bar{\v\beta}$, $\m{S}$, $\v{g}$ and $l$.
+To illustrate this, consider a new update of a single $\v\beta_i$.
+When it is generated or received, the cache is updated by subtracting the portion of the sum corresponding to the old $\v\beta_i$ and adding the portion corresponding to the new value.
 This significantly speeds up computation, but results in higher memory use.

-Each worker updates $\v{\mu}$, $\m{\Sigma}$, $\v{\gamma}$, $\nu$ with the same probability as each individual element $\v{\beta}_i$.
-With 12 workers and 1,000 iterations for each $\v{\beta}_i$, the algorithm generates 12(1,000) = 12,000 total samples for each variable.
+Each worker updates $\v{\mu}$, $\m\Sigma$, $\v{\gamma}$, $\nu$ with the same probability as each individual element $\v\beta_i$.
+With 20 workers and 1,000 iterations for each $\v\beta_i$, the algorithm generates 20(1,000) = 20,000 total samples for each variable.
 This helps with mixing, improving accuracy.

-For a fair performance comparison between approximate Asynchronous Gibbs and standard Gibbs (with multithreaded sampling of $\v{\beta}_{i=1, ..,n}$), we implemented a simple sequential-scan Gibbs sampler in \emph{Scala}, using the exact same numerical routines (\emph{Breeze}) as in our cluster sampler.
-For data size $n=1,000,000$ and 1,000 Monte Carlo iterations, running in parallel with 8 threads, the sequential-scan Gibbs sampler took about 12 hours to finish.
-Asynchronous Gibbs was much faster: with 20 workers, each with 8 threads (160 threads in total), the algorithm finished in about 1 hour.
+For a fair performance comparison between approximate asynchronous Gibbs and standard Gibbs with multithreaded sampling of $\v\beta_{i=1, ..,n}$, we implemented a simple sequential-scan Gibbs sampler in \emph{Scala}, using the exact same multithreaded numerical routines as in our cluster sampler.
+We used a data set size $n=1,000,000$, and ran for 1,000 Monte Carlo iterations per worker.
+Runtime for the sequential-scan and asynchronous Gibbs samplers can be seen in Table \ref{tbl:vvb-runtime}, from which we see that asynchronous Gibbs was much faster, and scaled effectively to 20 worker nodes.

-Figure \ref{vvb-acc} gives the distribution of the MH acceptance probabilities, together with a directed acyclic graph representation of model (\ref{vvb-model-1}--\ref{vvb-priors-1}).
-The probability of rejecting a random update is about 0.02, indicating that the behavior of the approximate algorithm is close to what the exact algorithm would have done (up to Monte Carlo noise) -- see Section \ref{sec:jacobi} for further discussion of this diagnostic.
-Both chains yielded similar diagnostic plots, which indicate issues with mixing.
-From a Monte Carlo accuracy standpoint, it is hard to tell whether the sequential-scan Gibbs sampler or Asynchronous Gibbs is better.
+Figure \ref{fig:vvb-acc} gives the distribution of the MH acceptance probabilities.
+The probability of rejecting a random update is about 0.02, indicating that the behavior of the approximate algorithm is close to what the exact algorithm would have done -- this diagnostic is developed further in Section \ref{sec:jacobi}.
+Both chains yielded similar diagnostic plots, which indicated issues with slow mixing.
+Overall, the sequential-scan Gibbs sampler and asynchronous Gibbs appeared to have produced similar results.